Social Security Payments 2023

 Before we turn to the cost increases in the German social security system, it is important to understand the difference between taxes and social security contributions.
 Even though both are deducted from the payslip, they are calculated differently.

 - Social security: Every employee is obligated to pay social security contributions.
-Only self-employed, freelancers and business owners are free to choose whether or not to pay into the system.
+Only self-employed, freelancers and business owners are free to choose whether or not to pay into the system (under certain conditions).
 However, social security contributions do not accrue as always, as taxes do, but are always subject to a certain threshold.
 Anything above this amount is exempt from social security.
 Only taxes are then due on the subsequent income.

 Increasing Costs of Public Health Insurance & Care insurance in 2023